Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Introduction

 \section{Introduction}

-Urban congestion not only undermines the efficiency of transportation systems but also inflicts substantial economic, environmental, and social costs \cite{ref:Schrank19, ref:Litman17}.
-Two fundamental sources of inefficiency are (i) the misalignment between self-interested routing decisions and the socially optimal distribution of traffic \cite{ref:Roughgarden07} and (ii) the role of intersections as critical bottlenecks in urban networks \cite{ref:Papageorgiou03}.
-While extensive literature has explored driver behavior and intersection inefficiencies in isolation, the interplay between these elements—particularly in the context of modern, communication-based traffic systems—remains underexplored.

-Recent technological advances in vehicle-to-infrastructure communications (e.g., dedicated short-range and 5G cellular networks) have paved the way for a new class of traffic management systems based on \emph{autonomous intersections} \cite{ref:Zhong20,ref:Khayatian20}.
-In these systems, vehicles communicate directly with roadside units (RSUs) that schedule each vehicle's passage \textit{individually} rather than on a per-lane basis \cite{ref:Dresner08} (see Fig. \ref{fig:AIM}).
-This paradigm shift opens the possibility for dynamic, real-time intersection control that can substantially reduce delays.
-However, the fine-grained control of autonomous intersections introduces new computational and strategic challenges.
+Urban transportation systems are becoming increasingly complex with the integration of connected and automated vehicles and infrastructure.
+For example, in autonomous intersections, vehicles can communicate directly with roadside units (RSUs) that schedule each vehicle's passage \textit{individually} rather than on a per-lane basis \citep{ref:Dresner08,ref:Zhong20,ref:Khayatian20} (see Fig. \ref{fig:AIM}).
+This paradigm shift enables fine-grained, real-time control of intersection access at the vehicle level, creating new opportunities for coordinating traffic flows across the network.
+However, autonomous intersections introduce new computational and strategic challenges.
 RSUs must process a continuous stream of individual requests while the local scheduling decisions can influence drivers’ routing choices at a network-wide level—potentially leading to unintended congestion patterns.
-To turn these challenges into opportunities, our work addresses the following research question: \emph{How can fine-grained autonomous intersection management be leveraged to guide self-interested drivers toward socially efficient routing, thereby reducing congestion and promoting equity across urban networks?}
+To turn these challenges into opportunities, our work addresses the following research question: \emph{How can intersection-level control be systematically designed to influence routing behavior and improve network-wide traffic efficiency without relying on monetary incentives?}